About & Contact

 The shinai (bamboo sword) can be borrowed from the club for the first few weeks.
 One can then be purchased from a number of reputable suppliers such as the Melbourne-based Michi Martial Arts for around $55.00

 Training attire for beginners need only be a t-shirt and tracksuit pants with bare feet.
-A kendogi (training top) and hakama (divided skirt) can be bought online for between $100 - 150.
+A kendogi (training top) and hakama (divided skirt) can be bought online from about $150 (less for children's sizes).
 The club may have second-hand sets available for sale or exchange.

 Bogu (armour) is a more costly investment, starting at around $500.00, and need not be bought for some time.
 Thanks to generous friends in Japan, the club has a number of bogu which can borrowed free of charge.
 Bogu is worn progressively and the instructor decides when a student is ready to put on the next piece of the bogu.
 The first parts to be worn at training are always the do and tare (breastplate and protective apron).
 After some weeks the student will be told to wear kote (gauntlets) as well.
 Finally the men (helmet) is worn.
 From that point the student is eligible to wear full bogu at all training sessions.